Progress Windows, MESSAGE, ERROR and CONFIRM Functions

 Do not use backslashes to indicate line breaks in a message.
 Line formatting is done automatically.
 The only exception is in the OPEN Function (Dialog).
 You must use backslashes for the message to be aligned correctly.

 Use the FIELDCAPTION Function (Record) and TABLECAPTION Function (Record) whenever possible to return names of fields and tables as strings so that the user can always recognize a term that indicates a field or table name.
 The only exception to this is in OPEN Function (Dialog).
 In this function, you can use the field name directly.
 Otherwise, it can be difficult to align correctly.
 If you refer to a field name without using the FIELDCAPTION function, then type the field name without any single or double quotation marks.

 Try to write all messages on only one line.
-If you want to use more than one line, then start each new line after a period instead of in the middle of a sentence.
+If you need to use more than one line, then start each new line after a period rather than in the middle of a sentence.